UNDP-Data/geohub/documentation/docs/visualization/visualize_raster.md

 ## Next step

 We have explored how raster layer can be visualized in this section.
-We are going to learn how to save your styled map and share it with your colleagues at the next section.
+We are going to do an exercise to visualize datasets at the next section.